edisonm/refactor/README.md

 ```

-Some refactoring scenarios that results from the composition of multiple changes
+Some refactoring scenarios that result from the composition of multiple changes
 are implemented in the library ref_scenarios.pl.

 Other complex scenarios are implemented in its own modules, as follows: